-Information arbitrage identifies market-moving information and trades on it before the financial markets fully recognize its impact.
+Information arbitrage identifies market-moving information and trades on it before the financial markets recognize its impact.
 The disparity in knowledge across markets and its timing creates information arbitrage opportunities.
 Information arbitrageurs discover market-moving information from offbeat sources of alternative data.

 What Is Information Arbitrage